kchags/eightball/README.md

-An app that displays a magic eightball that when clicked on gives shows an answer.
+An app that displays a magic eightball that when clicked on gives an answer.

 In the terminal:
-npm install to install dependencies npm start
+npm install to install dependencies

+npm start